ME-ICA/tedana/docs/installation.rst

 The above will create a python environment for tedana called ``tedenv``, and you can enter that environment with ``conda activate tedenv``.

-With either of the above methods, `pip` will install python and all its dependencies. tedana's `dependencies are listed here`_.
+With either of the above methods, `pip` will install tedana and all its dependencies. tedana's `dependencies are listed here`_.